Fauna is a transactional NoSQL database

 Once all writes belonging to a transaction have been applied on a quorum of nodes across the cluster, the client will be informed of its success.

-In this article we started with a JSON query and followed it through each of FaunaDB’s subsystems, showing you how the moving pieces contribute to a high-performance distributed database.
+In this article we started with a JSON query and followed it through each of Fauna’s subsystems, showing you how the moving pieces contribute to a high-performance distributed database.